LogPass/logpass-pytest-plugins/README.md

-# logpass_pytest_plugins
+# LogPass pytest plugins

-pytest plugins used by LogPass
+pytest plugins used by LogPass.